 Format Description

 I Internal

 S Stranger

-SI binary System internal†
+SI binary System internal †

 L Long block stranger

 F Foreign

+LI Long block internal

 The system command user specifies the data format via the F keyword of a LABEL, ASSIGN, or REQUEST command.
 The LABEL macro user specifies the data format via FET+108, bits 35 through 30.
 The following is a description of the physical and logical characteristics of each format.
-You can define maximum block size, end-of-reel conditions, and noise for any format via command or FET parameters; the following description of these characteristics defines the suggested (and default) values.
+You can define maximum block size, end-of-volume conditions, and noise for any format via command or FET parameters; the following description of these characteristics defines the suggested (and default) values.